HeinzCh/Hello-world/README.md

 # Hello-world
-First repository just for learning
+First repository just for learning.
+I wrote something, then deleted it and it's a new quote.